March 25, 2025

 Dates of each stage of my PR application:

-We got married in 2014 and Immigration advised me that I could submit my Permit Masuk application 5½ years after obtaining my first LTSVP.
+We got married in 2014 and Immigration advised me that I could submit my Permit Masuk application in my 6th year of holding a LTSVP.
 However, due to Covid lockdowns complicating things, and being discouraged by many negative stories online about how challenging it is to get PR, I only applied 8 years after my initial LTSVP:

 • Submitted Permit Masuk application: July 2022